Links

 The Files resource represents a customer-related document that is hosted on Digital River's servers.
 You can use the Files API to upload, retrieve, search for, download, and delete files.

-Once created, every File object contains a unique identifier.
-You can use this identifier to download a file for internal use or create a publicly-accessible link to a document.
+Every File object contains a unique identifier, which you can use to download a file for internal use or create a publicly-accessible link to a document.

 Creating a file